 Stereolithography 3D printers use resins, rather than the plastic filaments used in FDM.
-These resins are more expensive to 3D print with than filaments, and start at around $50 per litre of resin.
+These resins are more expensive to 3D print with than filaments, and start at around $35 per liter.

-These $50 per litre resins are the most basic materials however and are not specialized for highly detailed prints.
-For high-detail, castable resins, you may be out of pocket by as much as $400 per litre.
+For high detail, castable resins, you may be out of pocket by as much as $400 per liter.
 Moreover, it is important to remember that resins do not last forever, they spoil eventually.
 Their shelf life is usually around a year.

 Stereolithography is often used for rapid prototyping because of its fast speed, accuracy, and part strength.
-Parts can be made quickly at a fairly low-cost.
+Parts can be made quickly and at a low cost.
 Furthermore, stereolithography allows for complex shapes to be created which traditional manufacturing techniques simply cannot make.
 This makes 3D printing a fantastic niche option for oddly shaped models.

 In addition, SLA 3D printing can 3D print immediately functional objects.
 This means no extra time needs to be spent changing the model, it works straight out the print.